mode51/Tungsten/NuGet/Tungsten/Readme.txt

 ﻿Tungsten is a C# library to make application development easier.
 See the wiki @ https://github.com/mode51/Tungsten/wiki for details, examples and use.

 ? v2.0.0
+Changed W.EventTemplate so the sender is included in the type arguments (breaks existing code) Added W.Interprocess (for NET45 only)
+Added W.Windows (for NET45 only)
 Added W.Threading.Lockers.SemaphoreSlimLocker<TState>
 Added W.Threading.Lockers.MonitorLocker<TState>
 Added W.Threading.Lockers.SpinLocker<TState>